-- 12. Leave the Document Home Node field blank.
+- Leave the Document Home Node field blank.
 This functionality is reserved for future use. - 13.
 In the 'Send me electronic mail notifications' field, use the list of values to select a notification preference: - HTML mail with attachments Send notifications as HTML e-mail with attached links to the Notification Details page.
-Users must read their mail using an HTML e-mail viewer. - Plain text mail with HTML attachments Send notifications as plain text e-mail but include the HTML-formatted version of the notifications and links to the Notification Details page as attachments. - Plain text mail Send notifications as plain text e-mail. - Plain text summary mail Send a summary of all notifications as plain text e-mail.
+Users must read their mail using an HTML e-mail viewer.

+- Plain text mail with HTML attachments Send notifications as plain text e-mail but include the HTML-formatted version of the notifications and links to the Notification Details page as attachments. - Plain text mail Send notifications as plain text e-mail. - Plain text summary mail Send a summary of all notifications as plain text e-mail.
 Users must use the Worklist web page to take action on individual notifications. - Do not send me mail Do not send the notifications as e-mail.
 Users must view the notifications and take action from the Worklist web page. - HTML mail Send notifications as HTML e-mail only, without any standard attachments.
 If custom attachments have been defined for individual notifications in a process, however, those attachments will still be included.
-Users must read their mail using an HTML e-mail viewer. - 14.
-Choose OK once you are satisfied with your changes.
+Users must read their mail using an HTML e-mail viewer.